 Or, pan-fry the frozen Nian Gao directly.
 Use a non-stick skillet and a little oil.
 The outside will be crispy and the inside will become stretchy and soft once again.

-Coconut Nian Gao with Red Bean (Chinese New Year Cake)
+Nian Gao (Chinese New Year Cake)

 Equipment